 Unlike most other owl’s they hunt during the daylight hours as they are diurnal.
 There main diet is small rodents but they are opportunistic hunters and will feast on other small mammals.
 If say eating mice, they would need seven to twelve per day to meet there food requirements.
-They are very territorial specially once food gets scarce, they will often chase other owls away and there seems to be some respect for the older owls in a sense.
+They are very territorial specially once food gets scarce or have a nest near by, they will often chase other owls away and there seems to be some respect for the older owls in a sense.

 They spend our winter’s to the south but breed and spend our summers in the Arctic.
 Once the owlets are born the father will be extremely busy collecting food for mom and the owlets plus himself.
 Food can be very tough to find up there.
 Mom and Dad will have to defend the nest which is surprisingly on the ground against Arctic Foxes, Corvids, Jaegers; as well as dogs, Gray Wolves, and other predators.

 From year to year you may think you see the same bird as the previous winter season but that’s a very rare occurrence as they can be located anywhere from the Arctic to even more southern regions of the USA.
 This information is collected by tagging the birds from year to year.